 Phone: 720-304-3032 Email: firstname.lastname@example.org

 Joe McNair, PhD, MFT, is a psychologist and Jungian Analyst with private practices in Los Angeles and Boulder.
 Joe began his training as a Jungian Analyst in 1976 in San Francisco, before studying at Oxford and then at the C.G.
 Jung Institute, Zurich.
 He received his certification from the C.G.
 Jung Institute of Los Angeles in 1988.
 Prior to his Jungian training, Joe completed a doctorate in Humanistic Existentialism and Clinical Psychology at the University of Southern California.
 He then spent 10 years studying with Joseph Campbell, conjugating mythical stories into psychological and therapeutic language.
 It was during that time that he developed an affection for the Grail Legends and Alchemy that has continued to the present.
 In the summer of 2016, he kicked off the first BAJA Summer Intensive focused on Alchemy and the Splendor Solis text.
 Joe is the co-author (with the late Dr. Marvin Spiegelman) of Jungian Analysts: Visions and Vulnerabilities, and the author of numerous published articles on the topics of the Grail and Alchemy.
 Joe is a core faculty member of the C G Jung Institute of Los Angeles and a Senior Training Analyst with the Inter-Regional Society of Jungian Analysts (IRSJA).

 Phone: 818-317-4940 Boulder Office: 2299 Pearl St, Ste 200, Boulder, CO 80302

 Elizabeth Retivov, MSW, LISW, is a senior Jungian analyst.
-She synthesizes the alchemical richness of the psychodynamic work of Carl Jung and the practical focus of the Human Design System.
-Clients learn to bring new clarity to their individual and relationship dilemmas and to develop a strategy that can facilitate the decisions that determine the quality of a life.
-She believes that the challenge for each of us is to live authentically and creatively within the experiential rough-and-tumble of our world.
+She believes that the challenge for each of us is to live authentically and creatively within the ever-changing rough-and-tumble of our world.
 Her work synthesizes the alchemical richness of the psychodynamic work of Carl Jung and the practical guidance of the Human Design System.
-The Jungian individuation process can bring forth a depth and fullness, while the Human Design System provides a map as we unfold our potential and purpose throughout our life stages.
+The Jungian individuation process calls forth depth and fullness, while the Human Design System can provide a map as we unfold our unique potential and purpose throughout our life stages.